-This module enables experienced health and social practice practitioners to engage in industry-based activities to explore relevant and meaningful solutions for practice related challenges in their workplace.
-The industry-based project aims to support practitioners in building resilience and increased capacity within organisations and communities of practice.
-Reflexive learning activities will build on the practitioner's prior experience, using theoretical frameworks and research evidence to creatively respond to challenges in working with populations they serve.
-Evidence of industry-based learning will be presented as a report.
+This module enables experienced health and social practice practitioners to engage in industry-based activities applying human-centred design approaches.
+Students will work to increase their capability to work in collaborative interdisciplinary teams to explore relevant and meaningful solutions for complex practice problems.
+The industry-based project aims to support practitioners to continue building resilience and capacity within organisations and communities of practice.
+Reflexive learning activities will build on the practitioner's prior experience, applying active research approaches to creatively respond to complex real-world problems.

-- Identify an area of practice or service development with a specific health or social practice population or service - Critically examine the potential for relevant and meaningful solutions to challenges within a specific professional, organisational or service context - Develop a comprehensive project plan including project outcomes, and plans for ongoing capability development within the service or area of practice. - Engage in professional supervision and mentoring relationships that foster own learning and career development - Present a report representing the process of engaging in the industrybased project, including a reflexive analysis of the process of implementing and evaluating the project.
+- Critically analyse complex practice problems incorporating consumer and provider needs. - Critically examine the potential for relevant and meaningful solutions to challenges within a specific professional, organisational or service context. - Develop a comprehensive project plan as part of an interprofessional team, including project outcomes, and plans for ongoing capability development within the service. - Critically explore the roles of professional supervision and mentoring relationships to foster reflexive analysis of processes of implementing and evaluating a project.

-EVIDENCE BASED PRACTICE PROJECT HSIP902
+EVIDENCE-BASED PRACTICE PROJECT HSIP902